 Let Our Technicians Help

-If you need help with an opossum removal, let our trained technicians at Critter Control of Miami safely and humanely capture the opossums from your property so that we may release them in an appropriate area.
+If you need help with an opossum removal, let our trained technicians at Critter Control safely and humanely capture the opossums from your property so that we may release them in an appropriate area.
 We will also clean any waste left in your home by the animals, as well as repair any damage they may have caused.
 Give us a call at 305-363-7136 or contact us online today for a free estimate.